 By the time DeLorean became the division’s general manager in 1965, Pontiac led the domestic industry in engineering, styling, and merchandising.
 Nearly all of the division’s many successes, from the sporty

 Along the way, DeLorean had become a favorite of the automotive press.
 Tall (6’4″/192 cm), lanky, and athletic, he was a striking figure, with an ever-fashionable wardrobe and looks that were variously compared to Tyrone Power and Tom Jones.
-In a company known for gray flannel suits and stolid Republican values, he was a bit of a bad boy: more outspoken than was customary for a Detroit executive, often called on the carpet for some minor breach of corporate protocols, and raising conservative eyebrows by driving expensive foreign sports cars and dating (and eventually marrying) models and actresses half his age.
+In a company known for gray flannel suits and stolid Republican values, he was a bit of a bad boy: more outspoken than was customary for a Detroit executive, often called on the carpet for some minor breach of corporate protocols, and prone to raising conservative eyebrows by driving expensive foreign sports cars and dating (and eventually marrying) models and actresses half his age.
 In short, he was perhaps the ultimate fantasy figure for every underpaid automotive hack or working-class car nut in America.

 promoted to run Chevrolet, the largest and most important of GM’s automotive divisions.
 Three years after that, he became a group vice president, responsible for the entire car and truck group, with salary and bonuses totaling $650,000 a year and a $25,000 annual expense account.
 There was even talk that he would succeed Ed Cole as president of the corporation.